Prag8855/aab/content/guides/losing-your-job.md

 ## When you change jobs

-If you need a residence permit to work in Germany, you might need to apply for a new residence permit.
+Many residence permits are tied to an employer.
+If you change employers, you sometimes need to apply for a new residence permit.
+This often takes a few months.
+You can't start your new job before you get your new residence permit.

-* Work visa
-* Blue Card

 ## Before you leave your job